Module Code

 The teaching team is comprised of a multi-disciplinary group of accredited, skilled Cognitive Behavioural Therapy staff, who are currently involved in clinical practice and research.

-This programme provides a route to an exceptional career as a practising Cognitive Behavioural Psychotherapist.
+This programme provides a fast track to an exceptional career as a practising Cognitive Behavioural Psychotherapist.

 NEXT